WarriorCrystal/WarriorCrystal/README.md

-**I used to make shitty skids of block game cheats, now i make roblox scripts**
+**I used to make shitty skids of block game cheats and roblox scripts, now? i'm dead**

 **Things I'm working on:**
 - Papu